Triethylamine

 Triethylamine is the chemical compound with the formula N(CH2CH3)3, commonly abbreviated Et3N.
-It is also abbreviated TEA, yet this abbreviation must be used carefully to avoid confusion with triethanolamine or tetraethylammonium, for which TEA is also a common abbreviation.
+Like triethanolamine and the tetraethylammonium ion, it is often abbreviated TEA.
 It is a colourless volatile liquid with a strong fishy odor reminiscent of ammonia.
 Like diisopropylethylamine (Hünig's base), triethylamine is commonly employed in organic synthesis, usually as a base.

 Synthesis and properties

 Triethylamine is prepared by the alkylation of ammonia with ethanol: